-A list of BAMO exam locations which are able to accept
+Here is a list of BAMO exam locations which are able to accept

-Please note that homeschooled students cannot take this exam at home.
+Please note that homeschooled students cannot take this exam at home.)

 The Bay Area Mathematical Olympiad (BAMO) consists of two exams, each taken by hundreds of students, with 5 proof-type math problems to be solved in 4 hours.
 One exam is for students in 8th grade and under, and the other for students in 12th grade and under.